Buidl-Hack/Hubster/README.md

 ## Tech stack

-The dApp leverages Worlcoin, Polygon, NFTPort and IPFS.
+The dApp leverages Worlcoin, Polygon, and IPFS.

 The full tech stack comprises